 Introduction

 As artificial intelligence reshapes society, the Catholic Church offers a distinctive moral framework rooted in human dignity, social justice, and the common good.
-Pope Leo XIV has positioned AI ethics as a defining challenge of this papacy, drawing explicit parallels to Pope Leo XIII's response to the First Industrial Revolution.
+Pope Leo XIV has positioned AI ethics as a defining challenge of this papacy, drawing explicit parallels to Pope Leo XIII's response to the First Industrial Revolution in his 1891 encyclical Rerum Novarum (the parallel, explained).

 Core Principles